-(3c) IHPA reviews the written comments by the jurisdictions with regards to the draft decision
+(3c) IHPA reviews the written comments received from jurisdictions with regards to the draft decision

-IHPA will review the comments received from the jurisdiction(s) on the draft decision.
+IHPA will review the comments received from responding jurisdictions on the draft decision.

 IHPA may seek further explanation or clarification of issues or statements that appear in the submissions.
 IHPA will request this in writing from the relevant jurisdiction(s).
 To support the timeliness of the final decision, this response will be requested to be provided within seven days after receiving the request for clarification.